Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 In the chapter on widgets, we learned that we can use the `ImageDisplay` widget to display static images.
 This works, but has a number of disadvantages:

-+ image data is costly to update
++ Image data is costly to update
-+ downloading image data is impossible
++ Downloading image data is impossible
-+ scaling the image will always trigger linear interpolation
++ Scaling the image will always trigger linear interpolation
-+ the image is always shown in full, as a rectangle
++ The image is always shown in full, as a rectangle

 If we need the additional flexibility, we should instead use a `Shape` along with a [`Texture`](@ref), which represents an image living on the graphics card.